harvard-lil/capstone/capstone/capweb/templates/docs/02_site_features/05_trends.md

 keyboard icon and the mortarboard icon) above the graph.
 These are affected by the [customize display settings](#customize-display) in the same way the graph is.

-**important: smoothing does not simply flatten the curve; it changes the values of the each data point.
+**Important: Smoothing does not simply flatten the curve; it changes the values of the each data point.
 Please see the [Smoothing](#setting-smoothing) section for more information.**